 - A presence of special beings – Deity, Spirits, Fae

 - The empowerment of people

-The heading image on this post was not chosen at random, it was chosen for the same reason that it was chosen as the background image for the pages of the Celtic Earth Spirit web-site; because here the Spirit of Place has the strongest manifestation that I have ever felt.
-This is Llyn Cau on Cadair Idris – Cadair Idris is a masif (a mountain with several peaks) that has, since time before time, been known as a sacred mountain; the sheer amount of folk-lore and myth surrounding it is indicative of its importance and the power attached to it.
-Vast numbers of mountain walkers having traversed Cadair will tell you that “there is something up there, on that mountain – you can feel it”.
+The heading image on this post was not chosen at random.
+It was chosen because here the Spirit of Place has the strongest manifestation that I have ever felt.
+This is Llyn Cau on Cader Idris.
+Cader Idris is a masif (a mountain with several peaks).
+She has, since time immemorial, been known as a sacred mountain.
+The sheer amount of folk-lore and myth surrounding her is indicative of her importance and the power attached to her.
+Vast numbers of mountain walkers having traversed Cader will tell you that “there is something up there, on that mountain – you can feel it”.

 Where is this energy, this power that is creating such intensity coming from?
 It is that tangible that you are convinced that if you extended your hand you could touch it.
 Is it the mountain Herself?
 Is it the lake?
 There are tales of things that live in that lake; there are very good reasons why you never swim in that lake.
 A realisation dawns; this isn’t ‘coming’ from anywhere, this exists in its own right, it is alive and it is aware.
 It is aware that you are there……… and it is watching you.

 It is in places of this magnitude that you really do meet Anima Loci.